+Summary

+Specify the memory display format or the size of memory locations to be modified.

+Syntax

-Summary Specify the memory display format or the size of memory locations to be modified.
-Syntax b Byte.
-Memory is displayed in a byte format, when memory locations are modified, bytes changed. w Word.
-Memory is displayed in a word format, and when memory locations are modified, words are changed. m Mnemonic.
-Memory is displayed in mnemonic format; that is, the contents of memory locations are inverse-assembled into mnemonics and operands.
+b Byte.
+Memory is displayed in a byte format, and when memory locations are modified, bytes are changed.

+Word.
+Memory is displayed in a word format, and \mathbf{w}

+when memory locations are modified, words are

+changed.

+Mnemonic.
+Memory is displayed in mnemonic m

+format; that is, the contents of memory locations are inverse-assembled into mnemonics and operands.
 When memory locations are modified, the last non-mnemonic display mode specification is used.
 You cannot specify this display mode in the ser (search memory for data) command.

+Only byte is valid to ACCESS MODE since H8/536 microprocessor have 8 bits external data bus width.

-Defaults The &lt; DISPLAY_MODE&gt; and the &lt; ACCESS_MODE&gt; are b at power up initialization.
+Defaults The <DISPLAY_MODE> is b at power up initialization.
 Display mode specifications are saved; that is, when a command changes the display mode, the new display mode becomes the current default.

-Note When the < ACCESS_MODE> is w, modifying target memory wil fail if you try to modify memory from an odd address or with data which byte count is odd.
-Therefore, it is recommended to use the emlator with the default < ACCESS_MODE> (b).
 Related Information Refer to the mo syntax information in the User's Reference manual for further information on use of the mode command.